PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/USAGE.md

 class_name LinePartNode

-var end_line : bool = false     # Indicates whether this is the end of a line or not var part : ClydeNode            # The current part of the line, returned as a LineNode
+var end_line : bool = false     # Indicates whether this is the end of a line or not var part : BonnieNode            # The current part of the line, returned as a LineNode

 ```